DoxrGitHub/doxrblogs/content/posts/cashwalk_2.md

 +++
-title = 'Botting a Pay-To-Walk App - Reverse Engineering CashWalk' date = 2025-09-30T02:35:51Z
+title = 'Reverse Engineering a Pay-To-Walk App (Part 2) - CashWalk' date = 2025-09-30T02:35:51Z
-draft = true
+draft = false
 +++

-# Botting a Pay-To-Walk App (Part 2) - Reverse Engineering CashWalk
+# Reverse Engineering a Pay-To-Walk App (Part 2) - CashWalk

-If you didn't come from part 1 (where I successfully set up a MITM environment with CashWalk and mod the APK to disable its anti-root anti-emulator protections; this let me pentest way easier and way faster with my AVD), CashWalk pays you to walk in gift cards.
+If you didn't come from part 1 (where I successfully set up a MITM environment with CashWalk and mod the APK to disable its anti-root anti-emulator protections; this let me pentest way easier and way faster with my AVD), CashWalk is a platform that pays you to walk in gift cards.
 Last blog/writeup, I set up an MITM environment, and I'll attach my script that automatically pushed the MITM cert to the rooted AVD so I could start it with mitmweb easily below.

 In this part, I do skip over a lot of good-to-know info for a public disclosure, because unlike web-pentesting where I'm familiar with everything I do (therefore, I can write about it at a deeper level), there are so many new moving parts that I know exist but can't write about, so I just don't.